Sweet chestnut: Effect of processing

-Sweet chestnut is suited for human nutrition.
-Most sweet chestnut is consumed in processed form, which has an impact on the nutrient composition.
-Its naturally high concentration of organic acids is a key factor influencing the organoleptic characteristics of fruits and vegetables, namely flavor.
+Most sweet chestnut nuts are consumed in processed forms, which has an impact on the nutrient composition.
+Its naturally high concentration of organic acids is a key factor influencing the organoleptic characteristics of fruit and vegetables, namely flavour.
 Organic acids are thought to play an important role against diseases as an antioxidant.
 Heat appears to be the most influencing factor when it comes to decreasing the organic acid content.
 However, even after heating sweet chestnuts, antioxidant activity remains relatively high.
 On the other hand, the consumer must consider that roasting, boiling or frying has a big impact on the nutritional profile of chestnut.
-Vitamin C significantly decreases between 25 and 54% when boiled and 2–77 % when roasted.
-Nevertheless, roasted or boiled chestnuts may still be a solid vitamin C source, since 100 grams still represent about 20% of the recommended daily dietary intake.
+Vitamin C content falls by as much as 54% when boiled and by as much as 77% when roasted.
+Nevertheless, roasted or boiled chestnuts may still be a solid vitamin C source, since 100 grams still represents about 20% of the recommended daily dietary intake.

 The sugar content is also affected by the high temperatures.
-Four processes are decisive for the degrading process of sugar while cooking: hydrolysis of starch to oligosaccharide and monosaccharide, decomposition of sucrose to glucose and fructose, caramelization of sugars and degradation of sugars.
-Organic acids are also affected by high temperatures: their content decreases about 50% after frying, and 15% after boiling.
-Responsible for the aromatic characteristics of cooked chestnuts is the effect of degradation of saccharides, proteins and lipids, the caramelization of saccharides and the maillard reaction that is reducing sugar and amino acids.
+Four processes are decisive for the degrading process of sugar while cooking; hydrolysis of starch to oligosaccharide and monosaccharide, decomposition of sucrose to glucose and fructose, caramelisation of sugars and degradation of sugars.
+Organic acids are also affected by high temperatures; their content decreases about 50% after frying, and 15% after boiling.
+Responsible for the aromatic characteristics of cooked chestnuts is the effect of degradation of saccharides, proteins and lipids, the caramelisation of saccharides and the maillard reaction that is reducing sugar and amino acids.